LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

     - **Conversation Type**: Select "Chat."
     - **Deploy to**: Select either "Demo" or "Production."
 4. Click **Save**.

+{: .important}
+LivePerson recommends that, when you connect your bot to LiveEngage in a production environment, you deploy at least two LiveEngage agent connectors for a single bot.
+This is so the second can serve to support failover.
+Additionally, if you have traffic considerations, you might want to deploy three or more.

 #### Start the agent connector